 historical quotations, vernacular slang and scholarly language, that fade one into another.
 In the center is the

 immortal prophet Tiresias.
 The waste land is contrasted with sources of

-regeneration, such as fertility rituals and Christian and Eastern
+regeneration, and Christian and Eastern

-with scholarly language.
+the urban, industrial world.
 Many parts of the poem are located in the

 banking area of London, where Eliot worked.
 At the same time the city

 is unreal, populated by miserable souls like in Dante's Inferno.